What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 At what distance do nearsighted people see well?

-With a high degree of myopia (more than -6 diopters), a person sees equally poorly both far and near.
+For myopia high degree(more than -6 diopters) a person sees equally poorly both in the distance and near.

 The main cause of myopia is an increase in the size of the eyeball.
 Sometimes blurred vision is caused by damage to the structures of the eye.
-A person suffering from myopia sometimes has an increased curvature of the lens.
+A person suffering from myopia sometimes has increased curvature of the lens.

 What happens to the eyes

 These pathologies are dangerous because they do not always have characteristic symptoms.
 Only a doctor can detect them.
-The likelihood of blindness increases if a person does not see a doctor or tries to fit glasses on his own.
+The likelihood of blindness increases if a person does not see a doctor or tries to choose glasses on his own.
 Their independent selection is

 Features of visibility at night with myopia